 Life in the detention center isn’t easy for the children or the adults.
 It is essentially a waiting game for all of them.
 But during this time, their story was shared around the world, and things began to look up for Lụa, Loan, and their families.

-Lụa tells us, “There were some international campaigns that supported us, some Indonesian people also helped us, and a woman named Shira.
+Lụa tells us, “There were some international campaigns that supported us, some Indonesian people also helped us, and a woman named Sunshine.
 Everyone has tried to support us.
-Ms. Shira helped to get us instant noodles and clothing.
+Ms. Sunshine helped to get us instant noodles and clothing.
 A local Catholic organization has also helped to get us blankets, a lot of necessities, extra food, some clothing because since we got onto the boat, each one of us only had one set of clothes.
 Wherever we were taken when we first arrived here, we walked barefoot, without shoes.
 Later, an international campaign raised enough money to buy us shoes and clothes so we could change."

 In addition to receiving attention and support, in May the families were eventually granted refugee status by the UNHCR.
 Now they’re just waiting to be accepted into another country like the United States or Canada.